 We recognized an opportunity to be one of the first companies to actively explore and develop oil and natural gas prospects in a region that has tremendous potential but is surprisingly underexplored.
 The geology is highly prospective, we were able to move quickly to secure a number of very promising land packages and permits, and the permitting process is very transparent.
 It’s also very easy to do business in New Zealand.
 As an English-speaking country with a supportive fiscal and political regime, it was an easy transition from Canada to New Zealand.
 It’s also got fantastic infrastructure, and a captive market since New Zealand is currently importing oil and natural gas to fill its domestic energy needs and has a stated objective of being energy self sufficient by 2030.

 What gives NZEC a competitive advantage over its peers?

 We’ve brought extensive North American experience and success, and North American technology, to a highly prospective and underexplored region.
-We’ve got a highly experienced in-country technical team with 25 years of data at their fingertips, so we’re systematically targeting and acquiring permits based on our analysis of previous exploration work.
-I really think we’ve got the strongest team in New Zealand, we’re nimble and entrepreneurial, and we’re moving quickly to achieve production and continue to grow the company.
+We’ve got a highly experienced in-country technical team with 25 years of data at their fingertips, and have recruited industry professionals with decades of experience exploring and producing oil and gas assets and operating a production facility.
+We've got an exceptionally strong team, we’re nimble and entrepreneurial, and we’re working hard to achieve our objectives and continue to grow the company.